-Multi-plates lino printing, an easy way to vary the atmosphere of a print by changing the colour if the ink while printing...
+Multi-plates lino printing, an easy way to vary the atmosphere of a print by changing the colour of the ink while printing...

 When we meet, you often ask questions about prints with several colours...
 We have already discussed about the reduction printmaking technique when the same block is carved several times and that the inks are applied successively on top of the other from light to dark…